-Matthew 4:12-22 English Standard Version March 31, 2019
+Matthew 4:12-22 King James Version March 31, 2019

 The International Bible Lesson (Uniform Sunday School Lessons Series) for Sunday, March 31, 2019, is from Matthew 4:12-22.

 Questions for Discussion and Thinking Further follow the verse-by-verse International Bible Lesson Commentary.
 Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lessons Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
 You can discuss each week's commentary and lesson at the International Bible Lesson Forum.

-(Matthew 4:12) Now when he heard that John had been arrested, he withdrew into Galilee.
+(Matthew 4:12) Now when Jesus had heard that John was cast into prison, he departed into Galilee;